merenlab/merenlab.org/courses/PFLS/index.md

 * They will make you stupider if you are not careful.
 Relying on LLMs for everything will prevent you to develop programming skills that will rewire your brain to help it hold bigger and more complex ideas.
 You will likely fail to learn fundamentals of programming, which in return will prevent you from being able to troubleshoot issues and handle new challenges.

 * LLMs make a lot of mistakes.
-Generate code with them without fully undertanding the underlying principles will force you to blindly trust their outputs.
+Generate code with them without fully understanding the underlying principles will force you to blindly trust their outputs.

 These disadvantages can be mitigated with a mindful approach.